Support Independent Living Accommodation in Pakenham & Officer

 Here are just some of the allied health and support teams our RVP Staff work with:

-- Positive Behavioral Therapy (PBS): By engaging in positive behavior support a clinician can provide resources and strategies to families and carers of individuals with an Intellectual Disability to help manage and mitigate behaviors such as biting, kicking, hitting, absconding, and other aggressive behaviors.
+- By engaging in positive behavior support a clinician can provide resources and strategies to families and carers of individuals with an Intellectual Disability to help manage and mitigate behaviors such as biting, kicking, hitting, absconding, and other aggressive behaviors.

 How can RVP SIL Staff assist an individual with an Intellectual Disability?